-Highland Park is unique among surrounding communities for its unique mix of urban and small-town living.
+Highland Park is unique among surrounding communities for its mix of urban and small-town living.

-With a thriving downtown district, vibrant nightlife, and, of course, the one-of-a-kind Ravinia Festival, the City has the cultural heft of a city twice its size.
-On the other hand, quiet swimming beaches, excellent public education, and some of the most beautiful homes in Chicagoland provide Highland Park residents plenty of small-town charm.
+With a thriving downtown district, vibrant nightlife, and the one-of-a-kind Ravinia Festival — Highland Park has the cultural heft of a city twice its size.
+On the other hand, residents enjoy quiet swimming beaches, excellent public education, and some of the most beautiful homes in Chicagoland.
 This perfect balance- just 24 miles north of downtown Chicago!

 Highland Park History

-Highland Park was incorporated in 1869, constituted from the merger of trading ports Port Clinton and St. John.
-The newly-formed City’s was named for its scenic and lofty elevation relative to Lake Michigan by former Chicago Mayor and land speculator Walter S. Gurnee.
-Shifting from a commercial port, after the growth of Chicago and the construction of the Chicago-Milwaukee Railway, Gurnee and others realized that the area’s beauty made it well suited for residential development.
+Highland Park was incorporated in 1869, formed from the merger of trading ports Port Clinton and St. John.
+The new City was named for its scenic and lofty elevation relative to Lake Michigan.
+After years as a commercial port town, developers realized that the area was well suited for luxury residential development.

 From Farms to Mansions

-As anticipated, the community developed into a charming residential area.
-Professionals migrated to the area and built mansions along the lake bluffs and more modest developments further inland.
+The community soon developed into a charming residential area.
+Chicago professionals migrated to the area and built mansions along the lake bluffs and more modest developments further inland.
 Some of these residences were designed by the famed “Prairie School” architects including Frank Lloyd Wright.
 Wright designed four homes in Highland Park (and 12 in the North Shore), including the famed Willits House, an iconic lakeshore mansion.

 Highland Park’s biggest attraction, the Ravinia Festival, began its long history in 1904.
-The brainchild of railway tycoon A.C Frost, Ravinia was founded as an amusement park in a scheme to lure visitors to the newly constructed electric streetcar.
-In these early days, park visitors would visit a ballroom, baseball diamond, and even a casino.
+The brainchild of railway tycoon A.C Frost, Ravinia was founded as an amusement park.
+In these early days, park visitors could visit a ballroom, baseball diamond, and even a casino.

 Highland Park Homes